Matthew T. Mellon: Personal life

 In 1922, Mellon became the first Pittsburghian to summit the Matterhorn (pictured in 2007).

 Mellon married Gertrude, a German citizen he met while a student at the University of Freiburg and who was later naturalized American.
 They later divorced, Gertrude alleging "extreme mental cruelty" as the cause.
 Matthew and Gertrude raised their children, Karl and James, in a German-speaking, U.S. household.
 By the time Karl began high school, he spoke almost no English, leading to his bullying.

 Matthew's notable descendants include grandsons Christopher Mellon and Matthew Mellon, both via son Karl through different wives.

 In 1967 he donated $250,000 for the upkeep of the Mellon family ancestral home in Omagh, Northern Ireland and, the following year, presided over the Mellon family reunion there, during which he led family members in a convoy of Rolls Royce limousines to visit the birthplace of Thomas Mellon.
 As of 1986, he was dividing his time between homes in Coconut Grove, Florida and Kitzbühel, Austria.

-Mellon was a mountaineer and, in 1922, summitted the Matterhorn, becoming the first person from Pittsburgh to make the full ascent.
+Mellon was a mountaineer and, in 1922, summited the Matterhorn, becoming the first person from Pittsburgh to make the full ascent.
 In recognition of his climb, he was made an honorary member of the Swiss Alpine Club.
 In 1936, Mellon became the first person from Pittsburgh to make a transatlantic crossing on the LZ 129 Hindenburg, during which he wore a swastika lapel pin.